joshcanhelp/josh-to-11/content/md/post/134-i-see-london-i-see-france.md

 ---
 title: "I see London, I see France"
 layout: post
-excerpt: ""
+excerpt: "Determined to make the most of our time in London, we dug the sweaters and raincoats from the bottoms of our suitcases and bravely ventured into the cold and rain.
+We did as the locals and drank room temperature pints on mid-afternoon sight-seeing breaks."
 date: 2010-08-21 07:24:54
 modified: 2010-08-21 07:24:54
 permalink: i-see-london-i-see-france/index.html
-tags: ["Paris", "Everything Else"]
+tags: ["Paris"]
-featured_img:
+featured_img: /_images/2010/08/IMG_0195_sm-300x300.jpg
 wpid: 59
 ---

 # I see London, I see France

-**Note: Several of our favorite pictures here but [more can be seen on this page](http://www.facebook.com/album.php?aid=193340&id=588768836&l=838d0d2076) (you don’t need an account)**

 Today \[written 8/18\] marks the first day we’ve seen the sun since we arrived last Thursday.
 I mistakenly was expecting August in London and Paris to be like, well, summer.
 How wrong I was.
 In place of the anticipated heat and humidity, we were welcomed at Heathrow by weather no different than that of a chilly Seattle October.

 Determined to make the most of our time in London, we dug the sweaters and raincoats from the bottoms of our suitcases and bravely ventured into the cold and rain.
 After a quick stop at our local pub for a pint and some pie and chips, we hopped the Piccadilly line to Hyde Park Corner.
 Pubs in London, by the way, are about as common a sight as coffee shops in Seattle.
 You will, however, be met with a quizzical look from your barkeep should you try to order anything other than a bitter, lager or ale, as apparently all British beers fall into only these three categories.
-Josh tried to order a hefewiezen and was asked, “Is that a bitter or a lager?”
+Josh tried to order a hefeweizen and was asked, “Is that a bitter or a lager?”
 So we did as the locals and drank room temperature pints on mid-afternoon sight-seeing breaks.

 ![](/_images/2010/08/IMG_0123.jpg "IMG_0123")